Sprocknow/D2R-Reimagined-Mods/README.md

 Save the file, and go load up D2R Re-Imagined and enjoy the extra tabs!

+Note:  This CAN be done on a used mod install, but the hex editing will be VERY different and considerbly more difficult.
+The stash file will be absolutely massive, the the code is NOT REPEATING because its based on the items you have in the stash.
+I HIGHLY recommend fully emptying the stash out and backing up your entire Merged folder before you attempt modifying an existing mod install for more tabs.
+But it can be done.
+Use Care and back up everything as mentioned.

 **Changing the Duration of Assassin Charges [Default of 15s]:**